What to do if you are sick

 There is no cost to receive TPOXX.

-You do not need to join the study to be treated with TPOXX.
+You do not need to join the study to receive TPOXX treatment.

 How can I treat symptoms at home?